 When I needed the loo and had to go out of sight of the group, behind a pile of boulders, the words about the leopards certainly came back to me quite vividly…

-One of my top travel tips is: always try to stay somewhere west-facing, especially if west is in the direction of water.
+One of my top travel tips is: always try to stay somewhere west-facing, especially if the west is in the direction of the ocean.
 Why?
-To catch the sunset, of course!
+To catch the sunset reflecting on the water, of course!

-Mauritius, in the Indian ocean, is one of the best places to watch the sun set over water.
+Mauritius, in the Indian Ocean, is one of the best places to watch the sunset over the water.
 In Mauritius, I stayed on Flic en Flac beach on the west side of the island, which faces onto a calm coral lagoon – and we witnessed many wonderful sunsets reflected on the water.